ultraio/ultra-discord-uniq-roles-bot/docs/EnvironmentVariables.md

 ### SIGNING_CNAME
 Change this to a real URL, or the address of your host if deploying into production.
 This is the actual URL pointing to the signing page website.

+The signing website code is available in a separate dedicated repository: [discrod bot signing website](https://github.com/ultraio/ultra-discord-uniq-roles-bot-website)

 ### MONGODB_URL
 Connection string to your mongodb instance.
 If you need a free host MongoDB Atlas provides small databases for free; and it's perfect for our little bot.